Feltaz/Tutorials/Snort_tutorial/Snort_docs.md

 ```

-Then we add these in the configuration file located at /etc/snort/  In the second second section related to the Decoder configuration in order to use snort with nfq:
+Then we add these in the configuration file located at /etc/snort/  In the second section related to the Decoder configuration in order to use snort with nfq:
 ```
  config daq: nfq
  config daq_mode: inline